Meridional Overturning - Depth Space

 ds_domain = xr.open_zarr(domain_filepath, consolidated=True, chunks={})

-Next, we need to import the meridional velocity field and vertical grid cell thickness
+Next, we need to import the meridional velocity and vertical grid cell thicknesses stored at V-points in a single dataset.

 # Define directory path to model output files: